jdersch/PERQemu/PERQemu/Readme.txt

 v0.6 - TBD
   Leverage the new architecture to roll out new models, new peripherals and open up the full range of available operating systems!
-  - PERQ-1 CIO (new Z80) support: updated to run new Z80 ROMs
   - PERQ-2 EIO emulation support: expanded IO Board with faster Z80, second serial port, RTC chip, support for two hard disks
   - PERQ-2 peripherals: 8" and 5.25" disk drives, VT100-style keyboard,